Laze at these Bugis cafes on your rest days

 The food is pretty too.
-The Sambal Teri Wings ($10++) has a reflective sheen, courtesy of the house-made teriyaki sauce that gives a sweet and tangy punch.
-Biting into the wing, chicken oil explodes in your mouth, coating your tongue in a layer of meat juices.
+The Beef Burger ($25++) is a juicy stack of thick beef patties, dressed in cheese and greens.
 Take it up a notch by ordering the Tempura Ice-cream ($12++).
 Cold vanilla ice-cream contrasts against the warm crunchy batter, which feels sublime in the mouth.

 Check out our full review of Yummo Chow!

 Tel: 6873 1295

 Yummo Chow is not a halal eatery.